 In a concealed carry gun draw, both the strong hand and the support hand have their own jobs to do.

-Step One: Sweep your strong arm back across the body to move or displace any jacket, coat, or any unbuttoned/unzipped outer garment.
+Dealing With OUTER Garments: Sweep your strong arm back across the body to move or displace any jacket, coat, or any unbuttoned/unzipped outer garment.
 This is generally most effectively done by creating the habit of sticking out the strong hand thumb as you sweep it back toward your firearm.
 If you are carrying in front (appendix carry) this motion doesn't need to be complete and may not be necessary at all.
-If drawing cross draw, the support hand will have to perform this motion in addition to step 2.

-Step Two: Use the support hand to pull up the shirt, jacket, coat, or anything else that covers the firearm.
+Use the support hand to pull up the shirt, jacket, coat, or anything else that covers the firearm.
 This motion should be “strong” and exaggerated to ensure the firearm is fully clear for the draw and won't be tangled in clothing.
-Pull the garment(s) up high away from the waist line and ideally your support hand (with garment in fingers/fist) will be resting over your chest / pectoral.
+Pull the garment(s) up high away from the waistline and ideally your support hand (with the garment in fingers/fist) will be resting over your chest / pectoral.

 You want that support hand over the chest because when you begin to draw the firearm in the next steps the support hand will be in the ideal position to enter the proper grip as you extend the firearm on target.